es-progress/zephyr/docs/remix.md

     !!! success

-        If you want install your remix on a virtual machine then your ready!
+        If you want install your remix on a virtual machine then you're ready!
         Just boot from the newly generated ISO.

 1. (Optional) Burn ISO to USB-stick, if you want install on a physical machine.